zarthur/CSCC-Android-Mobile-Applications-Notes/project/readme.md

     - Activity hosting a fragment with a RecyclerView to display the list of tasks and an Adapter to provide data to the view
     - Tapping a task loads the activity with task's details
+    - Toolbars supporting hierarchical navigation.
+    - Menu items to support creating a new task, viewing categories, and hiding completed tasks
+- **Milestone 3 - week 9 through week 14**
+    - Menu item to delete a task
     - Display number of completed and incomplete tasks
-- **Milestone 3 - week 8 through week 11**
     - Use of a ViewPager to enable swiping between task details
-    - Menu items to support creating a new task, viewing categories, and hiding completed tasks
-    - Menu item to delete a task
     - RecyclerView to display catagories and a ViewPager to display category details; ability to modify category name.
-    - Toolbars supporting hierarchical navigation.
     - Task details include a map indicating task location
-    - Ability to share task details via another app (text message, email, etc.)
-- **Milestone 4 - week 12 through week 15**
     - Store task and category data to a database in order to persist data
-    - Provide a settings interface to allow the user to store the URL and credentials of a remote server that can be used to sync task data
-    - Implement code necessary to sync task data with a remote server using JSON and a RESTful API
-    - Either automatically sync task data with a remote server periodically or provide the user with the means of manually starting the sync process
     - Provide a two-pane layout for use with tablet devices
-    - Generate a signed APK that can be used for app distribution

 ## Example
 A mocked-up example of a to-do app can be found [here](https://github.com/zarthur/CSCC-Android-Mobile-Applications-Notes/raw/master/project/files/todo-prototype.zip).